bsTEMCS/MerakiNodeRedUIDashboard/README.md

 **Security:** Never commit your API key to public repositories.

-Example Screenshots

-(Add screenshots of the dashboard UI sections if available)

-Support

-For issues or suggestions, please open an issue in this repository or consult the Node-RED documentation and Meraki API documentation.

 Constants:

 This flow is designed for Cisco Meraki environments.
 Requires the Node-RED Dashboard palette.
 API key must be kept secure.

 Edge Cases

 If your Meraki organization has no networks/devices, the dropdowns may appear empty.
 The dashboard assumes devices return the expected JSON structure; custom networks may need flow adjustments.

 Feel free to fork and adapt for your environment!